prashantprakashhh/semanticgraph/README.md

 ### NLP Simplification Note

-The Natural Language Processing (NLP) in this project (`backend/src/services/nlp.ts`) is a **simplified placeholder**.
+The Natural Language Processing (NLP) in this project (`added nlp patterns in ingest.ts`) is a **simplified placeholder**.
 It uses basic regular expressions to identify entities and relationships.
 For a production environment, this module should be replaced with a more robust solution like SpaCy, a cloud-based NLP service (Google NLP, Amazon Comprehend), or a more advanced NLP library.